Polygon-Advocates/idThon/challenge-3.md

-## 🌟 Challenge 3: ~~Hackathon~~ idThon 🆔 👀
+## 🌟 Challenge 3: ~~Hackathon~~ IDThon 🆔 👀

 💰 **Bounty: $4500 + Exclusive Time Slot with Polygon ID Team! 💼**

 ## 📢 **Description**

-Get ready for Challenge 3, the **idThon!** This hackathon invites you to unleash your creativity and technical capabilities to build a dApp leveraging Polygon ID tools, you can showcase your innovation in creating secure digital experiences.
+Get ready for Challenge 3, the **IDThon!** This hackathon invites you to unleash your creativity and technical capabilities to build a dApp leveraging Polygon ID tools, you can showcase your innovation in creating secure digital experiences.

 Participate now and stand a chance to win a share of the $4500 [$1500 each team i.e. 1500*3[Top 3 teams] = $4500] bounty and an exclusive time slot with the Polygon ID team!